Understanding corporate finance: raising finance: the cost of borrowing: interest

 A fixed rate of interest remains the same for the duration of the loan.

 The interest rate might be linked to some other rate or index.
-For example, it could be linked to
+For example, a rate of interest could be linked to

 - the profit level of the company itself so that if the company’s profits increase, the rate at which interest is paid is increased